Ae! Group: 2025

 In June 2025, the group were announced to cast in the sequel live action movie of Mr. Osomatsu; Snow Man starred in the previous movie.
 Suezawa, Masakado, Sano, Kojima, and Kusama are reported to star as Osomatsu, Karamatsu, Choromatsu, Ichimatsu, and Juushimatsu, respectively.
 Kansai Junior trainee Takuya Nishimura will star as Todomatsu.

 In August, the group announced their new regular program for Fuji Television titled Ae!
 Group no Q & Ae!,becoming the group's first program to air in the Kanto region and is scheduled to broadcast from October.

 On October 4, it was announced that member Richard Keita Kusama was arrested for indecent exposure early that same morning.
 This affected the broadcast and streaming of programs which he is involved in: Ae!
 Group no Q & Ae!
 (TVer), The Tetsuwan Dash (NTV), Ae!!!!!!ko (MBS), as well their own YouTube channel.
 Starto Entertainment posted on their site a notice related to the incident and offering an apology for the problems caused by Kusama.
 Ae!
 Group no Q & Ae! broadcast on the 13th with the remaining 4 members apologized during opening greetings.
-Due to this, Toho indefinetly postponed the release of the Eiga Osomatsu-san Jinrui Kuzu-ka Keikaku!!!!!? film due to "various circumstances".
+Due to this, Toho indefinetly postponed the release of the Mr. Osomatsu: Project Slackers film due to "various circumstances".
 On November 20 it was informed that he would be out of the group, but continue activities as an individual.